0422 428 584

 The single most common panicked question from a suspended client is “have I lost my reviews?”
 Worth answering directly, because the truth is more reassuring than the rumour.

-- Permanent removal (the four red-line cases).
+• Permanent removal.
 Only when Google decides the business itself can’t be reinstated do the reviews go with it.
-That outcome lands on roughly 1.7% of cases in our 234-case dataset and almost always traces back to a red line above (review manipulation, compromised account, or a flagged manager network).
+That outcome landed on 5 of our 300 cases, 1.7%, and the risk concentrates heavily in profiles with a flagged review history or a compromised controlling account.

 The practical implication: stop refreshing the listing in panic.
 Get the evidence pack in order, file the appeal, and the review history comes back with the profile.
 The only thing that loses a review pool is a parallel listing or a “fresh start” Gmail change that breaks the audit trail.